-A complex and rewarding game, the designers are a duo from Germany, Inka and Markus Brand, who have been around the block a few times.
+A complex game, and one of the best strategy board games, the designers, Inka and Markus Brand are from Germany and have designed over 20 games.
 And it shows in the masterful game that is Rajas of the Ganges.
-A brilliant game, there is an investment in time to learn the mechanics, though the upside is a board game you can play repeatedly.
+A brilliant game, there is a time investment to learn the mechanics, though the upside is a board game you can play repeatedly.

 This is a worker placement + dice rolling game, and the essence of play is as follows:

 1. Choose where to place your worker on the board, if and only if this works with your goals and the current rolls of your dice